Galatians 3:28: Content

-The original Greek, according to Westcott-Hort, Byzantine Majority and Textus Receptus, is:

-For a collection of other versions see BibleHub Galatians 3:28.

 Analysis

-This is literally translated "There is neither Jew nor Greek, slave nor free, male nor female, for you are all one in Christ Jesus".
-It is disputed to what extent the verse actually means to negate all differences between Jews and Greeks, women and men, and so forth.
-One interpretation is that conventional translations are misleading, because really the verse intends to say that all have the opportunity to become Christians, but not that social differences should be eradicated.
+The verse literally translates to "There is neither Jew nor Greek, slave nor free, male nor female, for you are all one in Christ Jesus".
+David Scholer, New Testament scholar at Fuller Theological Seminary, believes that the passage is "the fundamental Pauline theological basis for the inclusion of women and men as equal and mutual partners in all of the ministries of the church."
+Another interpretation is that conventional translations are misleading, because the verse seems to say that all have the opportunity to become Christians, but not that social differences should be eradicated.
 It is also debated if the word literally translated "Greek" refers to Greeks or to all non-Jews; it is sometimes translated "gentile".